ezrosent/frawk/info/parallelism.md

 ## The Meaning of Parallel frawk Programs

 frawk supports a limited notion of parallelism suitable for performing simple aggregations or transformations on textual data.
-The goal is frawk's parallelism in its current form is to facilitate parallelizing frawk scripts that are _already_ embarrassingly parallel.
+The goal of frawk's parallelism in its current form is to facilitate parallelizing frawk scripts that are already embarrassingly parallel.
 While there are many possible directions to go from here, this strikes me as a modest but useful first step.

 Like Awk, frawk executes programs as a sequence of "patterns" and "actions."